The Practical Guide to Shaker Style Cabinets

 In the face frame method, the cabinet door is fitted in an outer wooden frame.

-This method is characterized by longevity and durability, achieved by excellent craftsmanship.
+This method is characterized by longevity and durability, achieved by excellent craftsmanship, and a more traditional look.

 • Long-lasting — Face Frame cabinet construction is more labor-intensive.
 However, compared to the lay-on method, the finish is a higher quality.